Super Nintendo World

 Despite its attractive name, Mario Kart is not really a racing game as speed is not the core of the action.
 It is more akin to an augmented reality shooting game.
 Equipped with a red helmet on which the affixed visor serves as a screen, 4 people ride the kart, 2 at the front and 2 at the back.

 race ride begins and players shoot shells on opponents and other targets appearing before their eyes, as they move forward.
 The digital technology is successfully harnessed with sharp and seamless animations.
-That is certainly where the true challenge lay for the attraction’s designers.
+That is certainly where the true challenge lay for the designers.

 Yoshi’s Adventures is the best attraction to ride with children: an omnimover ride constituted of variously colored Yoshis.
 Decors are dazzlingly cute, ideal to delight the younger ones and please lovers of kawaii sceneries.
 Moreover, the itinerary of this little train 🚅-like attraction winds in the park allowing for nice panoramic views from above and sweeping views over all of Nintendo Park.

 While on the ride, players can collect a maximum of colored eggs hidden in the decor.

 The construction of new attractions is expected, to enhance the theme park 🎡 in the near future.
 Some have been confirmed, such as attractions related to Mario and Zelda, but their openings are scheduled later.

 The Donkey Kong Area is to open in 2024, featuring a roller coaster and restaurants, it will make the park 70 % bigger.

 The opening of a museum dedicated to Nintendo's history in Uji (near Kyoto) by the end of 2023 was announced.
 The place named “Nintendo Gallery” will use the "Uji Ogura Plant" premises, a plant formerly used by the company between 1969 and 2016.

-- California's Universal Studios Hollywood, opening scheduled on 2023, February 17 and,
+- California's Universal Studios Hollywood, opened since February 17, 2023 and,

 - Florida’s Universal Orlando Resort for 2025.